The credit card bill is yours, too

 - If her income isn't high enough to qualify, that tells you upfront that she probably doesn't have enough money to meet current bills plus this new one, Ulzheimer says.

-- Younger than 21?
+- Is the person needing the co-signer younger than 21?
 Students aren't barred from getting cards, he says.
 They simply can't get them if they don't have the income to pay the bills.